roman-milk/roman-milk.github.io/the-teaser-5.md

+===

- ****** The Teaser ****** bygeronimo_appleby© When I heard her gasp and felt her pull away, I looked up, the source of her anxiety apparent immediately.
+When I heard her gasp and felt her pull away, I looked up, the source of her anxiety apparent immediately.
 A couple and a shopping trolley approached, their destination, it seemed, being the car immediately next to us.

  "Shit," the woman spat.